CMartinETH/AnyNet/README.md

+# This is a fork of the Anynet Network
+This fork is used to train the network with our own dataset and the network reader is extended with hdf5 capabilities.
+This helps, if the network is trained on a server where the amount of files is restricted.

+Furthermore, will the network be extended / altered to be running at higher FPS.

 # Anytime Stereo Image Depth Estimation on Mobile Devices
 This repository contains the code (in PyTorch) for AnyNet introduced in the following paper